codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 Our Link SDK is a pre-built JavaScript component that neatly sits in your front-end code and can be deployed in a matter of minutes.

 We built it to be flexible so that you can integrate and initialize it in any way you want, and provide the user with a native feel of your authorization journey.
+As a result, clients using the SDK note that **89%** of their users successfully complete their journeys.

 :::note Dynamic imports